BernzSed/axios-isomorphic-push/readme.md

 }
 ```

-### What if I'm not using redux?
+### What if I'm not using Redux?
 This is just one example.
 You could also place the axios instance in [React context](https://facebook.github.io/react/docs/context.html) instead.

 ### Use in the browser
 When bundled by webpack for use in a browser, `prepareAxios()` simply calls `axios.create()` and returns the instance.

-### Use in next.js
+### Use in Next.js

-You can use this in [next.js’s](https://github.com/zeit/next.js) `getInitialProps({ req, res })` function to create a wrapped axios instance for the page.
+You can use this in [Next.js’s](https://github.com/zeit/next.js) `getInitialProps({ req, res })` function to create a wrapped axios instance for the page.
 In `componentWillMount`, make your api calls with the resulting axios instance if it exists, or create a new instance if it doesn't.

 If using [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper), you can create the axios instance in your `makeStore(initialState, { req, res })` callback function.